pbaille/question-mark/README.md

 ```

 This is fine but sometimes I like to be able to bind things to `nil`!
-In fact the `?` macro have a way to do this
+In fact the `?` macro has a way to do this

 ```clojure
 (? [m {:a 1 :b 2}